bsiepe/SimPsychReview/README.md

 3. `session-info.txt` includes information on packages used and the computational environment.

   `/figures/` contains all figures related to both parts of the manuscript.

+## ADEMP-PreReg template
+The preregistration template can be found in another GitHub repository [here](https://github.com/bsiepe/ADEMP-PreReg).